Skip to Content

 This is the Antalya tram system and the tram will take you from the otogar right to the centre of town.
 And beyond.

-The tram now also goes to Antalya Airport, (if that’s where you’re heading).
+The tramway now also goes directly to Antalya Airport, (if that’s where you’re heading).

 For the Kaleiçi area, get off at the İsmetpaşa stop.